Alternating Multiple Mixed Values: Regularization, Special Values, Parity and Dimension Conjectures: Dimension computation of AMMVs

 \section{Dimension computation of AMMVs}

-Let $\AMMV_w$ be the $\Q$-vector space generated by all the AMMVs of weight $w$ and denote all its subspaces similarly.
+Recall that $\AMMV_w$ is the $\Q$-vector space generated by all the AMMVs of weight $w$ and similarly for all of its subspaces.
+We now consider two more subspaces of $\AMMV$.
+Let $\AMMVe_w$ (resp.\ $\AMMVo_w$) be the $\Q$-span of all AMMVs with the smallest summation index being even (resp.\ odd).
 Set $\dim_\Q V_0=1$ for all the subspaces $V$ of $\AMMV$ including $\AMMV$ itself.
-Clearly, AMtVs, AMTVs and AMSVs are special cases of AMMVs, and the AMMVs can be written as $\Q[i]$-linear combinations of the CMZVs of level four.
-In \cite{Au2022}, Au found the all $\Q$-linear relations among CMZVs of level four with weight $\leq 6$.
-Hence, applying Au's Mathematica package \cite{Au2020,Au2022}, we find the Table \ref{Table:dimAMMV}.
+Clearly, AMtVs, AMSVs and AMTVs are special cases of AMMVs, and the AMMVs can be written as $\Q[i]$-linear combinations of the CMZVs of level four.
+In \cite{Au2022}, using proven relations, Au reduced all CMZVs of level four, weight $\leq 6$ to expected number of generators (as per the standard motivic CMZV conjectures).